General Questions for the BAS Program

 Who teaches distance education courses?

-The same faculty who teach ground-based courses teach online courses at Mason.
+The same faculty who teach in-person courses teach online courses at Mason.

 How do I contact my faculty member?